 Holistic nursing is continuing to increase in popularity due to ongoing studies that show that an individual’s physical well-being is tied to their mental and spiritual health.
 Holistic nurses use a combination of Eastern and Western medicine to treat patients' mind, body, and soul.

-Lorenz-Miller serves as the president of the American Holistic Nurses Association (AHNA).
+Lourdes Lorenz-Miller, a holistic nurse who currently serves as the president of the American Holistic Nurses Association (AHNA) was interviewed regarding her role and the impact holistic nursing is having on the healthcare profession.
 She also is CEO of the International Integrative Health Institute in Asheville, N.C.

 The AHNA describes holistic nursing as “all nursing practice that has healing the whole person as its goal.”

-Florence Nightingale, who is considered the founder of holistic nursing, taught nurses to focus on the principles of holism: unity, wellness and the interrelationship of human beings and their environment.
+Florence Nightingale, considered the founder of modern nursing, is also regarded as the founder for holistic nursing.
+According to Nightingale, holistic nursing taught nurses to focus on the principles of holism: unity, wellness and the interrelationship of human beings and their environment.

 “We can promote healing or be a hindrance to healing.
 That is a huge component of holistic nursing,” Lorenz-Miller says.
 She continued, “you must have a consistently caring presence with unconditional love and positive regard for that human being.
 You must treat each patient like a family member.”